Turks and Caicos Resorts

 Over the last couple of decades, the Turks and Caicos and especially Providenciales have grown to be an exceptional culinary destination.

 The Grace Bay region on Providenciales isn’t large, and there are typically many excellent restaurants within easy walking distance of the area’s resorts.
-A full range of cuisines is represented, including local and Caribbean flavors that incorporate fresh seafood, to Italian, French, Mediterranean and contemporary fusions.
+A full range of cuisines is represented, including local and Caribbean flavors that incorporate fresh seafood, to Italian, French, Mediterranean, and contemporary fusions.

 For many, the connotation is that a resort should have its own on-site dining, as is our view.
-The properties shown here either maintain restaurants on site, or have direct and easy access to restaurants.
+The properties shown here either maintain restaurants on site or have direct and easy access to restaurants.

 Nearly all hotels and resorts in Turks and Caicos offer at minimum a basic range of amenities, including a swimming pool or multiple pools, beach loungers, a 24-hour staffed lobby, a fitness center or gym, a business center, and a restaurant and bar.
-The larger accommodations often include some extra services such as butler and concierge services, and activity amenities for guest to enjoy, such as Hobie Cat sailboats, ocean kayaks, and stand-up paddleboards.
+The larger accommodations often include some extra services such as butler and concierge services, and activity amenities for guests to enjoy, such as Hobie Cat sailboats, ocean kayaks, and stand-up paddleboards.

 The Turks and Caicos all-inclusive resorts of course bring a bit more in the way of complimentary amenities, with wider dining and restaurant options, spas, and in some cases free boat and snorkeling cruises.

 The beaches and ocean in the Turks and Caicos is one of the finest playgrounds in the world, and resorts typically maintain a fleet of non-motorized water sports equipment which are perfect for fun on the water.
-Kayaks and paddle boards are easy to use, and a great workout too.
+Kayaks and paddleboards are easy to use, and a great workout too.
 Hobie Cats are small sailing catamarans, and are stable, very easy to sail, and can travel at exciting speeds.

 For the best Turks and Caicos resort rates, it’s generally best to contact your chosen accommodation directly.
-As they’ll often be able to save on third-party booking site commissions, resorts will often happy to share the savings, either in the way of extra perks, a free night or two, or directly with lower room rates.
+As they’ll often be able to save on third-party booking site commissions, properties will often be happy to share the savings, either in the way of extra perks, a free night or two, or directly with lower room rates.
 Last-minute specials are also often offered.